turtacn/alameda-1/README.md

 Contact Please use the following to reach members of the community:

-Slack: Join our slack channel
+Slack: Join our slack channel https://alameda-ai.slack.com/
+Email: alameda@prophetstor.com